c0dycode/BL2ModStuff/Hexediting/Readme.md

 To remove the limit itself

-Patch (this one also works for TPS:
+Patch (this one also works for TPS):
 ```
 7E 05 B9 64 00 00 00 3B F9 0F 8D
 ```